Mensur

 The study of family memory, noble traditions, aristocratic identity, documentary traces and the historical reconstruction of European lineages.

-Jewish history, identity, family narratives and the intersections between Jewish memory, aristocratic culture and European historical consciousness.
+Historical memory, identity, family narratives and the intersections between historical memory, aristocratic culture and European historical consciousness.

 IV.
 Germanic–Alpine